smithbm2316/synthwave-everything/vs-code/README.md

 ## How to Install

-- Copy the lines of JSON customizations from **vscode-integrated-terminal.json**
+- Copy the lines of JSON customizations from _synthwave-everything.json_
 - Open up VS Code
 - Press "**CMD + Shift + P**" to open the _Command Palette_
 - Type in "Preferences: Open Settings (JSON)" and hit enter once it shows in the palette